 (D) Special elections to fill an unexpired term of a representative or an alternate, shall be conducted in the following manner:

 (1) BE shall conduct a nominating meeting as soon as is reasonably possible.

 (2) An operator must be present at this meeting to be nominated as a representative or alternate unless prior written approval is granted by BE.
 Only operators may nominate and vote.

 (3) If only one candidate is nominated, that operator shall be declared the winner by acclamation.

-(4) If more than one candidate is nominated, BE shall prepare a ballot listing all the candidates and shall distribute, by mail, a copy to each operator in the area within fifteen calendar days of the date of the nominating meeting.
+(4) If more than one candidate is nominated, BE shall prepare a ballot listing all the candidates and shall distribute, a copy to each operator in the area within fifteen calendar days of the date of the nominating meeting.

 (6) The candidate receiving the most votes shall complete the original term.
 In case of a tie, the declared winner shall be the candidate with the most seniority.
 The operator shall complete the original term.